When is the Best Time to Sell My Business?

 Create a digital folder containing documents related to your company and requests made in the due diligence process.
 You can then share this folder in response to a due diligence request.

-In the form of documents organized into folders, this online repository of information allows you to define information flow in advance rather than prepare each piece on demand.
+In the form of documents organised into folders, this online repository of information allows you to define information flow in advance rather than prepare each piece on demand.

 Possible requests from sellers as part of a due diligence checklist: